kintohub/kintohub-docs/docs/kintoapps.md

 ```

 In this example we assign the constant `requestId` with the value from the header and include it in the log with the key `kinto_request_id`, a `status` key and the JSON for the body of your log.

+You may use middleware to automatically do this for each call as well.
+We'll provide examples of this in the near future.

 ## Future Features